quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.rst

         dataset = load_dataset(tuid)
         dataset

 #.
-Performing fits and extracting quantities of interest
+Performing a fit

     We have a sinusoidal signal in the experiment dataset, the goal is to find the underlying parameters.
     We extract these parameters by performing a fit to a model, a cosine function in this case.
     For fitting we recommend using the lmfit library.
-See :ref:`the lmfit documentation <https://lmfit.github.io/lmfit-py/model.html>` on how to fit data to a custom model.
+See `the lmfit documentation <https://lmfit.github.io/lmfit-py/model.html>`_ on how to fit data to a custom model.

     .. jupyter-execute::